Troop Camping

 Troop leaders will have a customized troop schedule which will list your troop’s specific check-in and check-out times.

-We ask that minors and adults coming to a troop camping experience be able to stay for the entire duration of the event.
+We ask that minors and adults coming to a Troop Camping experience be able to stay for the entire duration of the event.
 If your troop has youth or adults who need to arrive or depart at different times due to other obligations, you will need to work with the Camp Director to make these arrangements.

 Tag–a–Longs and Visitors